Fast, secure, risk-free booking guaranteed.

 Take part in this one-of-a-kind adventure and explore the most amazing landscapes in the Andes with a professional guide.
 During this 4-day expedition you will have time to acclimatize over a day of hiking before ascending the highest mountain in Ecuador.
 Conquer the peak closest to the Sun with a guide that will make sure that you have the safest and most comfortable ascent possible!

-After reaching Riobamba, you will head with your guides towards the base camp where you will check your gear and fill out your paperwork.
+After reaching Riobamba, you will check in a 3-star hotel.
+After a briefing check your gear and fill out your paperwork.
 This day doesn’t include dinner so make sure you have something you can eat-on-the-go.
 Get to know your guide and go over the itinerary before catching some rest—you will need all the energy you can get during the next few days!

-In the morning, have a hearty breakfast before your guide transfers you to the Chorreras lodge at 4000m (13,123ft) where you’ll acclimatize by hiking through beautiful páramo (subalpine grasslands and open meadows) and fun scrambles of Chimborazo National Park.
+In the morning, have a hearty breakfast before your guide transfers you to the Chimborazo basecamp lodge at 4000m (13,123ft) where you’ll acclimatize by hiking on your own through beautiful páramo (subalpine grasslands and open meadows) and fun scrambling in Chimborazo National Park.
 Upon return to the lodge, have a warm meal and catch some sleep before your climb.

-Sometime after 2 pm, your guide will transfer you by car to the Carrell Refuge at 4800m (15750ft), where you’ll have some time to settle in and have dinner.
+Sometime after 2 pm, your guide will transfer you by car to the carpark at 4800m (15750ft).
+From there, you’ll hike for 2-3 hours until you reach the high-camp, where you’ll have some time to settle in and have dinner.
 Prepare for your climb as you’ll begin your ascent around 10pm.

 Today you’ll face an ascent of about 1500 meters to reach the summit.
 Unlike other high elevation peaks, Chimborazo is a fast mountain—it takes only 7-8 hours to reach the summit.
 You should reach the top of Chimborazo around 6-8 am.
 Enjoy the marvelous views and head back down to refuge where breakfast will be served.
 Your guide will transfer you back to Riobamba where you will have the rest of the day free before going to the airport.